by Susan Flantzer

 The Duchy of Modena and Reggio was abolished during the Italian unification movement.
 It was annexed to the Kingdom of Sardinia in 1860.
 In 1861, Vittorio Emanuele II, King of Sardinia was proclaimed the first King of the new, united Kingdom of Italy.

-Maria Teresa Cybo-Malaspina was the reigning Duchess of Massa and Carrara in her own right from 1731 until her death in 1790, and the wife of Ercole III, Duke of Modena and Reggio.
+Maria Teresa Cybo-Malaspina was the reigning Duchess of Massa and Carrara in her own right from 1731 until she died in 1790, and the wife of Ercole III, Duke of Modena and Reggio.
 She was born on June 29, 1725, in Novellara, then in the County of Novellara and Bagnolo, later in the Duchy of Modena and Reggio, now in Italy.
-Maria Teresa was the eldest of the three children and the eldest of the three daughters of Alderano I, Duke of Massa and Carrara and Ricciarda Gonzaga who was from the Gonzaga branch of the Counts of Novellara.
+Maria Teresa was the eldest of the three children and the eldest of the three daughters of Alderano I, Duke of Massa and Carrara and Ricciarda Gonzaga from the Gonzaga branch of the Counts of Novellara.
 Maria Teresa’s father died on August 18, 1731, when she was just six years old, and she became the reigning Duchess of Massa and Carrara, in the Tuscany region of present-day Italy.
 Her mother served as regent until 1744.

 Maria Teresa had two younger sisters:

-• Maria Anna Matilde Cybo-Malaspina (1726 – 1797), married Prince Orazio Albani, had three children
+- Maria Anna Matilde Cybo-Malaspina (1726 – 1797), married Prince Orazio Albani, had three children

-• Maria Camilla Cybo-Malaspina (1728 – 1760), married Restaino Gioacchino di Tocco Cantelmo Stuart, Prince of Montemiletto, had one son
+- Maria Camilla Cybo-Malaspina (1728 – 1760), married Restaino Gioacchino di Tocco Cantelmo Stuart, Prince of Montemiletto, had one son

 On April 16, 1741, Maria Teresa married the future Ercole III, Duke of Modena and Reggio.
 The marriage was made at the insistence of Ercole’s father who wanted the Duchy of Massa and Carrara because of its access to the sea.
 The marriage was not a happy one.
 After Maria Teresa gave birth to two children, Ercole humiliated her with his open relationships with his mistresses.
 Eventually, the couple began to live apart.
 Ercole remained in the Ducal Palace in Modena and Maria Teresa moved to the Ducal Palace in Reggio Emilia.